Elering/estfeed-datahub-docs/eng/06-agreements.md

 | `POST /api/{version}/agreement/search`       | Find agreements, where the market participant is a service provider or customer |
 | `POST /api/{version}/agreement/search/meter` | Find agreements by Metering Point during new agreement registration             |
 | `POST /api/{version}/agreement/export`       | Export agreements by attributes                                                 |

-For a description of message structures and validations, see [Datahub description and general principles for data exchange](01-datahub-description-and-general-principles-for-data-exchange.md)

-> [!NOTE]
-> A collection of sample messages is being created

 #### Message rules